Skip to continue

 CEREMA Testing, June 2021

-In our testing, radar targets and a test object (a car exhaust) were placed at varying distances from the CAS sensor, moving gradually out to the full test range of the chamber.
+In our testing, radar targets and a test object (a car exhaust) were placed at varying distances from the RAS3 sensor, moving gradually out to the full test range of the chamber.

-The chamber was filled with fog with a meteorological optical range of less than 10 metres and the performance of the radar was not impacted at all, successfully detecting both the exhaust and radar targets throughout the fog testing.
+The chamber was filled with fog with a meteorological optical range of less than 10m, and the performance of the radar was not impacted at all – it successfully detected both the exhaust and radar targets throughout the fog testing.
 These tests were conducted as part of our involvement with the Award project, which aims to bring major innovations to the transport industry, fleet operators and the entire logistics sector.

 John Marshall